 There is more.
 Many will not believe until a crisis in life comes upon us and we see our deep need for Jesus.
 He helps of course, even when we turn down further aid, further rescue.

 Jesus is always bailing out ungrateful sinners even when most will go their own way after the bail-out!
-Still the Hound of Heaven wants no one to perish.
-In a world now numbering 7.7 billion persons some estimate that 10% are responders, followers, obedient servants of Jesus.
-In His announced move we can expect God to step back into historry, He will take charge directly to set everything straight--working with and through His servants.
+Still Jesus the Hound of Heaven wants no one to perish.
+In a world now numbering 8000 million persons some estimate that 10% are responders, followers, obedient servants of Jesus.
+(Only 5% of the people in the world are Americans.)
+In His announced move we can expect God to soon step back into history, He will take charge directly to set everything straight--working with, and through, His servants.
 A hard core of humans will continue to refuse Him, or even to acknowledge Jesus as rightful heir.
-He is King over kings, Lord of lords, whether anyone believcs that or not.
+He is King over kings, Lord of lords, whether anyone believes that or not.
 No matter how much Jesus “turns up the heat” many prefer hell to heaven.
 If this is the case, God will grant their last wishes.
 (See Luke 16:18-31)

 What’s coming down the pike?
 At long last the “stored-up,” long overdue, wrath of God will be poured out soon on earth and on earth’s inhabitants.
 It’s wise to get out of way now by “fleeing from the wrath to come.”

 This article has been about “wrath” as an absolute, certain attribute of the living God.
 Vivid pictures are given to us in the Bible, and here God speaks for Himself.